hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

 ```

 In the code block above, the script block starts with `<<-SCRIPT` and ends with `SCRIPT`.
-This is known as a `Here Document` or a `heredoc`.
+This is known as a "Here Document" or a "heredoc".
 Additionally, if your script
 relies on quotes and you do not wish for Ruby to escape your quotes, you may
 want to use this style of heredoc where `SCRIPT` is surrounded in single quotes: